About the Highly Capable Program

 Submitting an Appeal

-Appeal forms are mailed with the notification of score results letter and can also be found in our resource library.
+Appeal forms are mailed with the notification of score results letter.
 The deadline for submission of appeals is ten (10) business days from the date of the notification of score results letter.

 Contact